-8. Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): Soil aggregate stability ratings should typically be 5 to 6, normally 6.
-Soil surface fragments will typically retain structure indefinitely when dipped in distilled water.
-9. Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Use soil series description for depth, color and structure of A horizon/surface layer.
-10. Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Combination of shallow and deep rooted species (mid & tall rhizomatous and tufted perennial cool- and warm-season grasses) with fine and coarse roots positively influences infiltration.
-11. Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): None.
-12. Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to): Dominant: Tall, warm-season rhizomatous grasses > > Sub-dominant: Mid, cool-season bunchgrasses > mid, cool-season rhizomatous grasses > Other: Forbs = shrubs > grass-likes = mid warm-season grasses > trees > short warm-season grasses Additional: Due to differing root structure and distribution, Kentucky bluegrass and smooth bromegrass do not fit into reference plant community F/S groups.
-13. Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): None.
-14. Average percent litter cover (%) and depth (in): In contact with soil surface.
-15. Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): Representative value = 3500 lbs/ac air dry with a range of 2800 to 4300 lbs./acre air dry depending upon growing conditions.
-16. Potential invasive (including noxious) species (native and non-native).
+- 8. Soil surface (top few mm) resistance to erosion (stability values are averages most sites will show a range of values): Soil aggregate stability ratings should typically be 5 to 6, normally 6.
+Soil surface fragments will typically retain structure indefinitely when dipped in distilled water. - 9.
+Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Use soil series description for depth, color and structure of A horizon/surface layer. - 10.
+Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Combination of shallow and deep rooted species (mid & tall rhizomatous and tufted perennial cool- and warm-season grasses) with fine and coarse roots positively influences infiltration. - 11.
+Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): None.
+Soil layers may contain stratification which should not be interpreted as compaction. - 12.
+Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to):

+Dominant: Tall, warm-season rhizomatous grasses >

+Sub-dominant: Mid, cool-season bunchgrasses >

+Other: Mid and short, cool-season grasses > forbs = shrubs > mid and short, warm-season grasses > grass-likes

+Additional: Due to differing root structure and distribution, Kentucky bluegrass and smooth bromegrass do not fit into reference plant community F/S groups.

+- 13. Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): None. - 14.
+Average percent litter cover (%) and depth (in): In contact with soil surface. - 15.
+Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annualproduction): Representative value = 3800 lbs/ac air dry with a range of 2800 to 4800 lbs/acre air dry depending upon growing conditions. - 16.
+Potential invasive (including noxious) species (native and non-native).
 List species which BOTH characterize degraded states and have the potential to become a dominant or co-dominant species on the ecological site if their future establishment and growth is not actively controlled by management interventions.
 Species that become dominant for only one to several years (e.g., short-term response to drought or wildfire) are not invasive plants.
-Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: State and local noxious weeds, Kentucky bluegrass, smooth bromegrass, Russian olive, Siberian elm Perennial plant reproductive capability: All species exhibit high vigor relative to climatic conditions.
+Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: State/local noxious weeds, Kentucky bluegrass, smooth bromegrass, Russian olive, Siberian elm.

+17. Perennial plant reproductive capability: All species exhibit high vigor relative to climatic conditions.
 Do not rate based solely on seed production.
-Perennial grasses should have vigorous rhizomes or tillers
+Perennial grasses should have vigorous rhizomes or tillers.